andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

   source: "https://unsplash.com/photos/envelope-paper-lot-uGcDWKN91Fs"
 ---

-Ensuring you have data that makes sense is why Rails provides [validations](https://guides.rubyonrails.org/active_record_validations.html) through the Active Model library that underpins Active Record.
+Ensuring you have data that makes sense is why Rails provides [validations](https://guides.rubyonrails.org/active_record_validations.html) through the Active Model library, which underpins Active Record.

 Making sure you can email your users is the most important thing to get right in your application, so you probably already have validation checks around your `User#email` attribute to make your communications will get through.